huaweicloud/terraform-provider-huaweicloud/docs/resources/dcs_instance.md

 * `order_id` - The ID of the order that created the instance.

+* `created_at` - Indicates the time when the instance is created, in RFC3339 format.

+* `launched_at` - Indicates the time when the instance is started, in RFC3339 format.

 ## Timeouts

 This resource provides the following timeouts configuration options: